txdat/notes/obsidian/engineering/system design/topics/sloopy quorum - hinted handoff.md

 - hints can be rejected if target node remains unavailable, or gets decommissioned?

 # sloppy quorum - hinted handoff
-- traditional quorum is **not fault-toleration** when network partition happens or some nodes become unavailable (constraint of r/w nodes cannot be reached)
+- traditional quorum is **not fault-tolerant** when network partition happens or some nodes become unavailable (constraint of r/w nodes cannot be reached)
 - sloppy quorum leverages hinted handoff (temporary backup nodes accept writes/hints) to reach quorum -> keep availability for writes
 - drawback of sloppy quorum is clients may read stale data (delayed consistency - reads come before hints are delivered to designed nodes), DMBSs dont allow read directly from coordinators